sarastokes/SmoothMonostratifiedRGC/main/FigS1_CoolspotImages/README.md

 The following large files will not be made available on Github but are available on request:
-- `\psd`: folder containing the Photoshop files for coloring in the target neurons
+- `\photoshop`: folder containing the Photoshop files for coloring in the target neurons